The Coastal Forager – Bushcraft Camp, Galloway, SW Scotland

 Expect:

-You should be happy camping in spring conditions, and have your own camping gear (a full kit list will be issued prior to the event).
+You should be happy camping in spring conditions, and have your own camping gear (see below for a full kit list).

-Late April/early May brings the most reliably dry and sunny weather to the west of Scotland (though we make no guarantees, and have plenty of excellent camp infrastructure to enjoy whatever the weather brings)
+Late April/early May brings the most reliably dry and sunny weather to the west of Scotland (though we make no guarantees, and have plenty of excellent camp infrastructure to keep us cosy whatever the weather brings)

 You should be prepared to contribute (with guidance/training) to camp life with such tasks as fire-tending, food preparation and washing up.